Cancer Research UK logo.

 Try to buy products before you start your treatment.
 You might be tired and not feel like shopping once treatment starts.
 It will also be easier to find products that match your natural eyebrow colour and give you time to practice before the hair falls out.

-What products do you need
+What products you might need

 Eyebrow stencil packs

+You can draw your eyebrows on yourself, or you can buy eyebrow stencils.
 These include different sizes of stencil, a small brush, a shadow and highlighters.
 They can be hard to use at first but with practice, it is relatively quick and easy.

 Some eyebrow stencils have a single shadow and others have several colours that you can mix and blend to get the right colour for you.
 Most department stores and some high street chemists stock these.